hwkoene/soap/README.md

               other_items=[b1])

 a1.inventory.append(b1)
-a1.save()                   # Explicit saving because 'append' doesn't trigger the custom getter a2.inventory.append(b2) a2.save()
+a2.inventory.append(b2)

 ```

 ## How it works
 Decorated classes will store its instances under `./data/<ClassName>` as a `.json` file.